aLotOfGluten/SustainScapesOpti_Capstone_PUC/README.md

 > :warning: **Warning**: It is very important to check the config files, as variables such as `Id`, `Names` and `Name`are used to save output files and incorrect use may lead to overwriting of output files.

 All paths are relative to the main directory.
+For more information about the configuration files, refer to `config/README.md`.

-2. Prepare Data
+#### 2. Prepare Data

-Ensure the input data files in the **`/data`** directory are available.
+Ensure the input data files in the **`/data`** directory are available and in the correct format.

-3. Running the Scripts
+#### 3. Running the Scripts

-To run the whole algorithm, run the file **`run_all.py`** from the main folder.
-It is also possible to run each step separately running the corresponding file from **`/src`**
+To run the whole algorithm, solving the problem by parts, joining them and improving the solution with local search, run the file **`run_all.py`** from the main folder.
+It is also possible to run each step separately running the corresponding file from **`/src`**, although it is not recommended, except for debugging specific files.
+To solve the problem or a subproblem exactly use **`src/solve_problem.py`**.

+It is highly recommended to run the scripts in a computer cluster or server, specially for large problems.

+> **Note**: Sometimes clusters can have trouble running files directly from the `/src` directory.
+If path related errors appear when running a scrpit other than `run_all.py`, consider moving the code file to be run, to the main directory.

-4. Log Monitoring
+#### 4. Log Monitoring

 Logs for each run are saved in the **`/logs`** directory.
 Refer to **`/logs/README.md`** for details.

-5. Output
+#### 5. Results

 The results of the optimization process are saved in the **`/results`** directory.
 Check this directory for output files with optimized solutions.
-To evaluate the performance of the partitions see how to do it **`/logs/README.md`**.

 ## 6. The solving algorithm

-### 6.1 Local Search
+### 6.1 General algorithm

-In order to estimate the solution to the optimization problem, a novel algorithm was designed following the structure of **local search**.
-The algorithm has the following structure:
+In order to estimate the solution to the optimization problem, an algorithm was designed following the **local search** approach, with the following structure:

-1. **Initial solution**: The original .dat file is divided into smaller, significantly faster to solve .dat's.
-This .dat's are then solved in paralel utilizing *Gurobi* and merged in order to form the initial solution for the **local search**.
+1. **Initial solution**: The original problem is solved by parts and merged  to form the initial solution for the **local search**.

 2. **Local Search**:
+    Then, the initial solution is improved iteratively by
-    1. Firstly, a random Denmark comune is selected.
+    1. Firstly, a random municipality or district is selected.
-    2. Then, through a **BFS** algorithm across the comunes, a cluster comprissed of neighbor comunes is created. **BFS** only stops adding new comunes to the cluster once it has covered a certain rate of the total land area.
-This total land coverage percentage can be changed via the `rate` parameter in the respective `../config/..` files.
-In the case the **BFS** finds itself without any neighbors, a new strating point is selected and used in conjuntion.
+    2. Then, through a **BFS** algorithm across the districts, a connected cluster comprised of municipalities is selected.
+The search only stops adding new municipalities to the cluster once it has covered a certain portion of the total land area.
+This total land coverage percentage can be changed in the respective `../config/..` files.
+In case the algorithm has added an entire connected group of districts, but hasn't yet reached the required size, a new starting point is selected and the new municipalities are added to the cluster.
-    3. The cells inside the cluster are then **re-optimized** using *Gurobi*, while the rest of the cells stay locked in their current assignment.
+    3. The cells in the incumbent solution that are not part of the cluster, are fixed by temporarily addind restrictions to the optimization problem.
+This allows *Gurobi* to find a better feasible solution, similar to the previous one, in a relatively short time.
     4. After Gurobi solves for the freed cells, we obtain a new solution.
 We then **update** our “best-known solution” if the new one is better according to the optimization objective.
-    5. The process repeats itself until either a **maximum number of iterations** or a **time limit** is reached.
+    5. Steps 1 through 4 are repeated until a **maximum number of iterations** or a **time limit** is reached.

 ### 6.1.1.
-The Rate parameter
+The ratio parameter

-The `rate` parameter is one of the main parameters of algorith.
-A rate closer to 0 means selecting low portions of land to **re-optimize** in each iteration meanwhile having a `rate` closer to 100 means solving the entire problem altoghether.
+The `ratio` parameter is one of the main parameters of algorith.
+A ratio closer to 0 means selecting small portions of land to **re-optimize** in each iteration meanwhile having a `ratio` closer to 100 means solving almost the entire problem.

-Consecuently, having a small `rate` means faster iterations but less change to optimality and a big `rate` means slower iterations but more change to optimallity.
+Consequently, a small `ratio` means faster iterations but has less potential better optimality and a big `ratio` means slower iterations but more change to optimallity.

-It is advised to experiment with different `rate`'s, altough values between 0.1 and 0.6 are advised.
+It is advised to experiment with different `ratio`'s, altough values between 0.1 and 0.6 are advised.

 ### 6.2 Parallelizing